waynecharr/Note_Taker_Site/README.md

 - "began setting up the routes for the api-routes and the html-routes.
 Started the server.js file"
 - "Made some additional updates to the server.js file."
 - "Added the get route for the api-routes"
+- "Edited the get route and updated the post route"